seedflip

 An AI can generate infinite options.
 Flip gives you 104 that actually work.
 That's the difference between a search engine and an editor.

 Design tools got complicated on purpose.
 Picking fonts became a six-week sprint.
 Figma committees.
 Brand guideline PDFs.
+Consultants charging fifty grand to pick Inter and call it a system.
 An entire economy built on making a creative act feel like compliance.

 You didn't fail at design.
 The process was designed to make you dependent on it.